 This coursework is about Scala and is worth 10%.
-The first and second part are due on 16 November at 11pm, and the third part on 23 November at 11pm.
+The first and second part are due on 16 November at 11pm, and the third part on ???
+November at 11pm.
 You are asked to implement three programs about list processing and recursion.
 The third part is more advanced and might include material you have not yet seen in the first lecture.
 Make sure the files you submit can be processed by just calling scala <<fi>filename.scala>>.

 Important: Do not use any mutable data structures in your submissions!
 They are not needed.
-This excludes the use of ListBuffers, for example.
+This means you cannot use ListBuffers, for example.
 Do not use return in your code!
 It has a different meaning in Scala, than in Java.
 Do not use var!
-This declares a mutable variable.
+This declares a mutable variable. ???
 Make sure the functions you submit are defined on the "top-level" of Scala, not inside a class or object.
+Also note that the running time of each part will be restricted to a maximum of 360 seconds on my laptop.